kostola/anthropic-agent/python/README.md

 ## Overview

 This Python implementation demonstrates how to build a functional AI agent using LangChain and Anthropic's Claude API.
-The agent leverages LangChain's powerful tool integration system and provides the same functionality as the Go implementation with Python's flexibility and ecosystem.
+The agent leverages LangChain's powerful tool integration system and provides flexible, extensible tool-calling capabilities with Python's rich ecosystem.

 ## Features